 assumption that students will receive all 5 peer points.
 In other

-if we learn of a problem later.
-It is ideal of course, to be able to look
+we learn of a problem later.
+It is ideal of course, to be able to look through

-through the peer comments before the DC Group meets to debrief so you can
+the peer comments before the DC Group meets to debrief so you can discuss any

 We will try to make sure we have DC evaluations from ALL the